ryan-c2c/c2c-elite101-python/README.md

 # Introduction

-This is a repository created by *Ryan*
+This is a forked repository created by *Ryan*

 ## Usage